Method of moments (probability theory)

-The method of moments was introduced by Pafnuty Chebyshev for proving the central limit theorem; Chebyshev cited earlier contributions by Irénée-Jules Bienaymé.
-More recently, it has been applied by Eugene Wigner to prove Wigner's semicircle law, and has since found numerous applications in the theory of random matrices.
+The method of moments was first introduced in 1891 by Pafnuty Chebyshev for proving the central limit theorem; although his proof is considered incomplete.
+Chebyshev cited earlier contributions by Irénée-Jules Bienaymé.
+More recently, the method has been applied by Eugene Wigner to prove Wigner's semicircle law, and has since found numerous applications in the theory of random matrices.